prisma/prisma1/docs/1.1/04-Reference/06-CLI-Command-Reference/02-Data-Workflows/01-prisma-playground.md

 # `prisma playground`

 Open a [GraphQL Playground](https://github.com/graphcool/graphql-playground) for the current service.
-The current service is determined by the default environment that's specified in the `.prismarc` of the directory in which you're executing the command.
+By default, this open the Desktop version of the Playground (if installed).
+The browser-based Playground can be forced by passing the `--web` flag.

 #### Usage